Knowing Is Half the Battle: Stopping the Autism Stigma after Sandy Hook

 While no parent wants to see their child upset, the danger of bullying isn’t only short-term, either.
 In those situations where autistic individuals are also predisposed to the types of mental illnesses that are statistically more likely to lead to violence, any additional bullying on the basis of an autism disorder diagnosis may actually contribute to the type of situations that lead to these violent actions later down the road.
 In essence, by treating autistic children like prospective mass shooters, we could actually be increasing the likelihood that those with comorbid mental illnesses and inadequate medical and emotional support may eventually meet those unfortunate expectations.

 If we want to protect all of our children, it’s time we all start talking about what factors do and do not contribute to acts of mass violence.
 By educating ourselves and those around us on the facts, we can stop the stigma against our loved ones with autistic spectrum disorders.
-Photo Credit: Wikimedia Commons.
+Photo Credit: Wikimedia Commons (public domain).

 If any good thing comes out of this horrific tragedy, I hope it’s a national discussion that leads all of us to a better understanding of both developmental disorders like Autism Spectrum Disorders and the vastly different types of mental illnesses.
 I hope that this heartbreaking event sparks a legitimate interest in the general public in learning more about both development disorders and mental illnesses, altering the way we as a society treat individuals with either type of disorder, and completely changing the way we look at both mental and developmental health.